Contact Us Today (424) 372-3112

 What are the Laws Regulating Ecstasy?

 There are federal and state drug laws that classify ecstasy and other illegal controlled substances such as methamphetamine and cocaine.
-Under state laws, illegal drugs are classified under five federal Controlled Substance Act schedules, including levels I, II, III, IV, or V depending on its addiction quality, the value for medical treatment, and overall safety when used.
+Under state laws, illegal drugs are classified under five federal Controlled Substance Act schedules, including levels I, II, III, IV, or V, depending on their addiction quality, the value for medical treatment, and overall safety when used.

 For example, the lower the schedule number, such as I or II, the worse the drug.
 Further, Schedule I drugs have no accepted medical use and a very high potential for abuse.
 Under federal and state law, Ecstasy is classified as a Schedule II drug, in the same category as methamphetamines, cocaine, PCP, and others.